Real Estate Financial Modeling Mastery

-There’s a lot of "real estate training" out there, but mostcourses and books make 3 big mistakes:
+There are a lot of "real estate financial modeling training courses" out there, but most courses and books make 3 big mistakes:

 - Their models and examples are too complex and convoluted; no one has time to review a 5,673-row Excel file that took 412 hours to build.